-Though my preference is decidedly masculine, I can still appreciate a beautiful woman when I spot one.
-Blue-grey eyes that dance with humor, a sweet, open smile that draws you in, and a head of shoulder-length hair my favorite shade of blonde.
+Though I prefer men, I can still appreciate a beautiful woman when I spot one.
+Blue-gray eyes that dance with humor, a sweet, open smile that draws you in, and a head of shoulder-length hair my favorite shade of blonde.

 "Right.
-So nice to put a face to the stories.
 Okay, I better get these guys back to their food or you'll never get your table.
 Have a great time tonight."

 "Thanks.
 You, too."

 Shelley rustles the kids back to their plates, and I try not to feel guilty as little Bella refuses to eat any more until her "ice keem" comes.
-Seth claps his hand on my shoulder and leans in to say, "Listen, I've hired a real pro to cover for me tonight.
-Don't worry, I told him exactly the way you like your drink."
+Seth claps his hand on my shoulder.
+"Listen, I've hired a real pro to cover for me tonight.
+Don't worry, I told him exactly how you like your drink."

 "Thanks, Seth.
 You guys have a great time.
 I'll catch up with you next week."

-Seth nods, turns me to face the bar, and lets out a high-pitched whistle that catches the bartender's attention.
-Basically, time stops, just like a cheesy Hollywood film, as the guy peeks around the customers he'd been chatting up and looks our way.
-Leaning forward on the bar, his well-sculpted arms extend beyond the short sleeves of his black Copes' tee, forming an upside-down "V" with his face at the top.
-Realizing it's his boss who's just summoned him, he tips his chin and smiles, his lips opening just enough to reveal a perfect set of teeth.
-His golden hair catches the halogen light off the mirrored shelving behind him, reflecting a complex layering of deeper tones that beg for fingers to riffle through and explore.
-Even from twenty feet away, I can see that his eyes are an iridescent light grey—my favorite shade—I definitely need to see at close range, because if they're even half as captivating as they appear, I'm diving in.
+Seth nods, turns me toward the bar, and lets out a high-pitched whistle that catches the bartender's attention.
+Basically, time stops, just like a cheesy Hollywood film, as the guy peeks around the customers he'd been chatting up.
+Leaning forward on the bar, his well-sculpted arms extend beyond the short sleeves of his black tee, forming an upside-down "V" with his face at the top.
+Realizing it's his boss who's just summoned him, the man tips his chin and smiles, his lips opening just enough to reveal a perfect set of teeth.
+His golden hair catches the halogen light off the mirrors behind him, reflecting a complex layering of deeper tones that beg to be riffled through.
+Even from twenty feet away, I can see that his eyes are an iridescent light gray—my favorite shade—that I definitely need to see at close range.
+If they're even half as captivating as they appear, I'm diving in.

-I feel like one of those plasma balls pulsing with energy, and I'm sure if I look in the mirror, I'll find my hair glowing bright purple and standing on end.
-I resist the urge to run my hand through my hair and remind myself to breathe.
+I feel like one of those plasma balls pulsing with energy.
+I'm sure if I look in the mirror, I'll find my hair glowing bright purple and standing on end.
+I resist the urge to run my hand through my hair.
+Breathe.

-Seth grabs me around the shoulders and points to my head.
+Seth grabs me around the shoulders.
 "This is the guy, Jas.
 First drink is on the house!"

-He nods and turns his smile and his eyes on me.
-My armpits prickle with excess heat, but I hold myself together—that is, until the bartender (Jazz was his name?) taps the empty space in front of him at the bar and says, "C'mon over, birthday boy.
+He nods and turns his smile on me.
+My armpits prickle with heat, but I hold myself together—that is, until the bartender (Jazz was his name?) taps the space in front of him at the bar and says, "C'mon over, birthday boy.
 I've got something special for you."

-"There you are," Emmett booms, meeting me in the middle of the room as I start walking toward the bar, toward this man I need to know better.
+"There you are!"
+Emmett booms, meeting me in the middle of the room as I walk toward the bar, toward this man I need to know better.
 "I was just greasing Alice's palm back there.
 Turns out they have another table exactly the same shape right on the—"

-"I'll wait," I answer him in clipped tones, not taking my eyes off the prize.
+"I'll wait," I answer, not taking my eyes off the prize.
 "Let's sit at the bar for a bit."